-How to perform Chin Tuck Exercise:
+How to perform a Chin Tuck:

 As I just mentioned, you can perform this exercise in many different positions once you get hang of it.
 As beginners though, I will start with a standing position as shown in the picture below.

 Keep your neck in a relaxed position.
 Try to tuck your chin to your sternum or neck area without holding your breath.
-You should feel little pull around the upper neck.
+You should feel a little pull around the upper neck.
 Hold the position for 3 to 5 seconds, and gently bring your neck to a normal/ starting position.
 You can perform this for 10 to 12 times a day.

 If you spend a few hours a day in front of a computer, you can do this exercise every couple of hours.
 It helps to reduce the stress in the neck area.
-This is also very relaxing exercise as it reduces the tension of your neck muscle.
+This is also a very relaxing exercise as it reduces the tension of your neck muscle.
 You need to try it to feel it 🙂

 How to Progress: